-- (i) WAC 173-400-050 (1) and -060; - i) WAC 173-405-040 (1)(a), (2), (3)(a), and (5); - (iii) WAC 173-410-040 (2); - (iv) WAC 173-415-030(2); and - (v) WAC 173-434-130(1). - (d) Emission standards contained in a local air pollution control authority regulation that has been approved into the SIP in 40 CFR 52.2470. - (3) Owner or operator requirements to request an alternative emission limitation. - (a) The owner or operator may request an alternative emission limitation applicable to a specific mode of operation that exceeds a standard in the SIP.
-A mode of operation for an emission unit may include periods of startup, shutdown, maintenance, or other transient (short-term) operation. - (b) A request for an alternative emission limitation must be submitted to the permitting authority in writing.
-The permitting authority shall determine the adequacy of the information. - (c) The request for an alternative emission limitation must include all of the following information: - Specify which emission unit(s) and specific mode of operation the requested alternative emission limitation is to cover. - (ii) Describe the operating characteristics of the emission unit(s) for which the alternative emission standard is being requested that prevent meeting the otherwise applicable emission standard during the specific mode of operation.
-Operating characteristics include installed emission control equipment, work practices, or other means of emission control. - (iii) Describe why it is not technologically feasible to use the existing control system or any practicable operating scenario that would enable the emission unit or stationary source to comply with the SIP emission standard, and avoid the need for an alternative emission standard. - Demonstrate that the ambient air quality standards in chapter 173-476
+- (iii) WAC 173-410-040 (2); - (iv) WAC 173-415-030(2); and - (v) WAC 173-434-130(1). - (d) Emission standards contained in a local air pollution control authority rule that has been approved into the SIP in 40 CFR 52.2470. - (3) Requirements to request an alternative emission limit. - (a) The owner or operator may request an alternative emission limit applicable to a specific mode of operation that exceeds a standard in the SIP.
+A mode of operation for an emission unit may include periods of startup, shutdown, maintenance, or other transient (short-term) operation. - (b) A request for an alternative emission limit must be submitted to the permitting authority in writing.
+The permitting authority shall determine the adequacy of the information. - (c) A request for an alternative emission limit must provide data and documentation sufficient to: - Specify which emission unit(s) and specific mode of operation the requested alternative emission limit is to cover; - (ii) Demonstrate the operating characteristics of the emission unit(s) for which the alternative emission standard is being requested prevent meeting the applicable emission standard during the specific mode of operation.

+Operating characteristics may include the operational variations in the emission unit, installed emission control equipment, work practices, or other means of emission control that could affect the frequency, or duration and quantity of emissions during the transient mode of operation. - (iii) Demonstrate why it is not technologically feasible to use the existing control system or any practicable operating scenario that would enable the emission unit or stationary source to comply with the SIP emission standard, and avoid the need for an alternative emission standard; - (iv) Demonstrate that PSD increments when applicable and ambient air quality standards in chapter 173-476 WAC will not be exceeded by emissions from the proposed alternative limit; - (v) Determine best operational practices for the emission unit(s) involved; - (vi) Minimize the frequency and duration of the specific mode of operation to the shortest practicable amount of time;